 Computer coding is essentially a language that computer uses.
 When we think about helping kids learn computer coding, we automatically think we need a computer first.
-But in fact, there are many ways to learn computer coding without a computer, as many thinking and coding approach can be learned in many different activities off-screen.
-Today we share some off-screen activities that teach kids computer coding.
+But in fact, there are many ways to learn computer coding without a computer, as many thinking and coding approach can be learned in different activities off-screen.
+Today we share some off-screen activities that teach kids computer programming.

 Learn Computer Coding without a Computer

 One of the important coding skills is to break a big task into smaller actionable steps.
 It is called to decompose.
 This is a skill kids can learn and practice in many daily life activities.
 This morning routine practice is particularly designed to prepare kids for coding.
 The article explains some key points to note and to add to the daily practice.
 You can even download a free template for your kids.